Introduction to MosCoW Prioritization

 5. List it out

-Either way, it’s important to have a complete list of the initiatives you’ll be prioritizing so that the process is complete and orderly.
+Either way, it’s important to have a complete list of the initiatives you’ll be prioritizing so that the process is complete and organized.
 Such a list will give anyone across the organization access to your prioritization, encourage transparency, and keep a cloud-based copy available.

 Develop a strong product backlog to keep track of features and initiatives you want to launch in the future.